Police say 21-year-old man fatally shot in Wichita home

 WICHITA, Kan.
 (AP) - A man was fatally shot inside a Wichita home this week, police there said.

 The shooting happened around 4 p.m.
 Monday in a neighborhood on the east side of the city, Wichita police said in a news release.
-Officers called to the home discovered that Christopher Bell, 21, of Wichita, had been shot there and had already been take by a private vehicle to a hospital, where he died.
+Officers called to the home discovered that Christopher Bell, 21, of Wichita, had been shot there and had already been taken by a private vehicle to a hospital, where he died.

 Police said an investigation showed Bell had been inside the home when a disturbance broke out, and someone fired several shots, hitting Bell.
 No one else inside the house was hurt, police said.